derekTurner/IT-docs-23/Block_REACT/section_3/maintainingState.md

 ## Challenge

->Challenge: Write code based both class and function approaches to cycle around 5 different greeting messages each time the button is clicked.
+>Challenge: Write code based both the functional programming style to cycle around 5 different greeting messages each time the button is clicked.

 >Challenge: Refactor your code examples so that 5 different sets of messages are cycled in each of the header, main and footer elements.